Hello and welcome to Head&Heart Expression Room.

 — Malchiodi, C. A. (2013).
 Handbook of Art Therapy (2nd ed.).
 New York: The Guilford Press.

-I’m Melanie, an expressive/creative arts therapist with a fresh, innovative approach to guiding internationals in Prague (whether you are from abroad or Czech, with a medium level of skill in English language) toward healing, growth, and connection.
-I understand the unique challenges of life abroad, and I’ve created this space for you - where creativity and community come together to nurture mental wellness and self-discovery in a way that feels new, exciting and genuinely supportive.
+I’m Melanie, an expressive/creative arts therapist with a fresh, innovative approach to guiding internationals in Prague toward healing, growth, and connection.
+I understand the unique challenges of life abroad first-hand, and whether you’re from another county, or Czech with a sense for life outside as well as within Prague, I’ve created this space for you - where creativity and community come together to nurture mental wellness and self-discovery in a way that feels new, exciting and genuinely supportive.
 You can head to the Meet Your Therapist tab to get to know me a bit better.
 I’ll see you there!

-Expressive/Creative Arts Therapy (E/CAT) is a therapeutic approach that integrates creative expression—such as painting, drawing, movement, music, drama, voice and more—into the healing process.
+Expressive/Creative Arts Therapy (EXAT) is a therapeutic approach that integrates creative expression - such as painting, drawing, movement, music, drama, voice and more - into the healing process.
 Through these art forms, you’ll engage with your emotions and experiences in a non-verbal, creative way, allowing for deeper insight and personal growth.
 It’s a space where art and therapy meet to promote healing, self-discovery, and transformation.

-Is E/CAT only for people facing major challenges or struggles?
+Is EXAT only for people facing major challenges or struggles?

 Do I need to be good at art to benefit from E/CAT?